 Students who wish to participate in Commencement without completing all degree requirements must submit an application to the Registrar.
-The Registrar will ensure that students meet established criteria and will forward the application to the Vice President for Academic Affairs for final approval.
+The Registrar will ensure that students meet established criteria and will forward the application to the Provost for final approval.

 Students with up to six credits of remaining coursework may be considered for participation in commencement ceremonies provided that they have a cumulative grade point average of 2.0 or higher and have completed all other degree requirements.
 Students must prove that they are registered for summer courses at Villa Maria College.
-The Registrar and Vice President for Academic Affairs will consider cases in which the student is coregistered at another institution for summer courses.
+The Registrar and Provost will consider cases in which the student is co-registered at another institution for summer courses.